About IJ4EU

 How do I apply?

-All nominations must be submitted in English via our secure Good Grants platform (link to be announced).
+All nominations must be submitted in English via our secure Good Grants platform.

 Good Grants is a free-to-use secure platform for submission and storage.
 It is ISO/IEC 27001 certified and GDPR compliant, and has multi-factor authentication, encrypted data, multi-tier backups and a secure multi-server architecture in VPC.